ivanperez-keera/haskanoid/README.md

 The game will also be available on hackage.
 All the media resources are included with the distribution (see LICENCE for redistribution terms).
-I personally recommend using sandboxes (either with cabal or with cabal-dev);
+I personally recommend using sandboxes (either with cabal or with cabal-dev)*:

 ```
 $ cabal update